ksu-cs-textbooks/cis301/content/0-chapter/0_1-toolsGuide.md

 ![Open Sireum](/images/openSireum.png)

 You will be asked to choose the installation folder of Sireum.
 Navigate to where Sireum is installed (for Windows, this is `C:\Users\<yourAccountName>\Applications\Sireum`) and confirm your selection.
+If you are asked to reimport Sireum, choose Yes.
+(You may see an error about "No workspace folder...".
+You can ignore this.
+You can also close the terminal window at the bottom.)

 Next, click the third icon in the column on the left side (the one that looks like a circuit and says "Source Control" when you hover over it).
 You should see: